monogenea/GWAStutorial/README.md

 ## INSTRUCTIONS

 1. Combine the folders 'Lipidomic' and 'Genomics' and all files from this repo in your working directory.
-2. Install all packages listed on top of the scripts.
+2. Install all packages listed on top of the scripts. 'snpStats' and 'SNPRelate' are deposited in BioConductor, all other packages in CRAN.
 3. Run the scripts in their exact numbered order.

 ## ACKNOWLEDGEMENTS